 The rule of thumb that monarchs are less active earlier in the season and more active later in the season no longer holds, because average temperatures no longer hold.
 The world is getting inexorably warmer, and in response the monarchs are getting more active across their entire stay in Mexico.

 Erratic weather means that maintaining a thick forest cover to protect the monarch colony is more important than ever.
 But as long as there are almost no jobs in our community, people will keep cutting trees so that they can feed their families.
 As it is, the income that tourism provides really reduces logging during the peak of the butterfly season, when we can steadily employ our neighbors as guides, horse handlers and taxi drivers.
 But help us out, because there are only so many visitors that our small business can (or should) handle over the course of a few weeks a year.
 Consider coming to see us in November, December or January, when the monarchs are just as likely to be just as glorious.

 Or think about paying Macheros a visit during the off-season.
-We’ve designed a cooking camp focused on harvesting rainy season delicacies that takes place over select long weekends in the summer.
-Or come any time for a cooking class, a cottage industry tour, a guided hike, horseback riding, or just a rustic respite from your undoubtedly way more urban lifestyle.
+You can always take a cooking class, a cottage industry tour, a guided hike, horseback riding, or just a rustic respite from your undoubtedly way more urban lifestyle.